 Infections may recur throughout life.
 In South Australia, infections are most common during winter and early spring.

 How RSV infection is spread

 RSV is spread when an infected person talks, coughs or sneezes small droplets containing infectious agents into the air.
 The droplets in the air may be breathed in by those nearby.
 Infection may be spread by contact with hands, tissues and other articles soiled by infected nose and throat discharges.

-The virus survives only for a few hours outside of the body and is easily killed by soap and water or disinfectants.
+The virus survives outside of the body for a few hours and is easily killed by soap and water or disinfectants.

 The first symptoms are usually: